1176 Peak Limiter: History

-In 1966, the engineer Bill Putnam, founder of Universal Audio, began to employ the recently invented field-effect transistors (FET), replacing vacuum tubes in his equipment designs.
-After successfully adapting the 108 tube microphone preamplifier into the new FET-based 1108, he redesigned the 175 and 176 variable-mu tube compressors into the new 1176 compressor.
+In 1966, the engineer Bill Putnam, founder of UREI, began to replace vacuum tubes with field-effect transistors in his audio equipment designs.
+After successfully adapting the 108 tube microphone preamplifier into the new FET-based 1108, he redesigned the 175 and 176 variable-mu tube compressors into the 1176.

-The initial units (A and AB revisions) were available in 1967 and were informally referred as "blue stripe" for their blue-colored meter section.
-Revision C, designed in 1970, saw one of the major design evolutions, with less noise and harmonic distortion.
-It was renamed to 1176LN and the face color changed to the now familiar solid black.
+The initial units (A and AB revisions) were first made available in 1967 and were informally referred as the "blue stripe" units for their blue-colored meter section on a silver panel.
+Revision C, designed in 1970, saw one of the major design evolutions, with less noise and distortion.
+It was renamed to 1176LN, and the panel color was changed to solid black.

-Bill Putnam sold UREI in 1985 and Revision H was the last series produced by the original company.
-However, the company was re-established as Universal Audio in 1999 by the sons Bill Putnam, Jr. and Jim Putnam, and the company re-issued the 1176LN as its first product.
-The original design was reproduced and revised thanks to the extensive design notes left by Bill Putnam.
+Bill Putnam sold UREI in 1985, and Revision H was the last series produced by the original company.
+However, the company was re-established as Universal Audio in 1999 by his sons Bill Putnam, Jr. and Jim Putnam, and the company reissued the 1176LN as its first product.
+The original design was reproduced and revised from the extensive design notes left by Bill Putnam.